Rosacea Treatment Specialist Midtown NYC

 - Thick, red skin.
 This is usually on and around your nose and accompanied by large pores.

 - Eye conditions.
 Frequently rosacea sufferers experience issues with their eyes.
 This includes swollen, dry and red eyes, which can make concentrating and daily life difficult.

 - Bulbous nose.
 This occurs with severe rosacea and while it’s embarrassing, it can also be painful.

 Rosacea is a frustrating and embarrassing condition and without the help of a doctor experienced in rosacea treatment, can worsen unnecessarily.
 Rosacea is a condition that requires management, which may mean lifestyle changes.
-See a skin care professional who looks at your health as a whole interactive system for the best chance at reducing your symptoms and to prevent worsening.
+See a skin care professional who looks at your health as a whole interactive system for the best chance at reducing your symptoms and prevent worsening.

 Causes of Rosacea

-While the cause of rosacea isn’t exactly known or understood, it seems to be genetic — primarily running in families of Northern European decent.
+While the cause of rosacea isn’t exactly known or understood, it seems to be genetic — primarily running in families of Northern European descent.
 And there are a number of known external factors that worsen rosacea and are best avoided such as:

 - Spicy food

 - Intense exercise